irudnyts/irudnyts.github.io/README.md

 - images/posts/
 - _drafts/

-All the rest contents, according to Jekyll Now, is under the MIT License (see LICENSE file). :metal: :four_leaf_clover:
+All the rest contents, according to Jekyll Now, is under the MIT License (see LICENSE file) :metal: :four_leaf_clover:.